March 2026 - 14 min read

 Custom AI Agents (via Core Operative AI)

-Best for: Australian businesses wanting a purpose-built chatbot that deeply understands their specific services
+Best for: Australian businesses wanting a purpose-built chatbot that deeply understands their specific services.
+Price: Custom quote.
+Strengths: Fully trained on your business, integrated with your existing tools, Australian-built and supported.
+Weakness: Higher upfront investment than off-the-shelf tools.

 What Australian Small Businesses Are Actually Using Chatbots For